dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 * ML-KEM-768 is IND-CCA2 secure

-* SHA3-256 functions as a KDF
+* SHA3-256 functions as a PRF

 * X25519 is gap-CDH secure